 Watauga Hall, built by Charles W. Barrett, housed a dining hall, dorms, and kitchen.
 It was named for the Watauga Club, a club of young men who lobbied the State Legislature for the founding of State College.

-Dabney Hall was built to house the Department of Chemistry and was named for Charles William Dabney, a charter member of the Watauga Club and a professor of Chemistry.
+Dabney Hall was built to house the Department of Chemistry and was named for Charles William Dabney, a charter member of the Watauga Club and a professor of chemistry.

 Page Hall was built by Hobart Brown Upjohn and named for Walter Hines Page, who was a member of the Watauga Club and instrumental in the founding of the college.